Skip to main content

 Tips and strategies that may support your recovery from birth trauma

-Do not judge yourself
+Try not to judge yourself

 Seek practical support